-Direct Contracts are a new offering that allow you to manage contracts in the Upwork platform with your clients who don’t have an Upwork account.
+Direct Contracts allow you to manage contracts in the Upwork platform with your clients who don’t have an Upwork account.
 Enjoy the benefits of escrow services, simple contract management, faster payments, and dispute assistance should a problem arise.

 How Direct Contracts Work

-With Direct Contracts, you can create and send fixed-price contract proposals to your clients that don’t have Upwork accounts.
-Just like your other fixed-price contracts on Upwork, your client deposits project funds in escrow before the contract starts.
-When you’ve completed the work, you’ll request payment from your client.
+With Direct Contracts, you can create and send contract proposals to your clients that don’t have Upwork accounts.
+You can set up a fixed-price or hourly contract, and your client will deposit funds in escrow before the contract starts.
+When you’ve completed the work or worked your weekly hours, you’ll request payment from your client.
 Once they’ve accepted your request, the funds are released to you.

 As a freelancer, you’ll pay a processing fee of 3.4% of the total contract amount but you won’t pay any freelancer service fees to Upwork.
-Your client won’t have to create an Upwork account or pay any additional fees, keeping the experience easy to use for them.
+Your client won’t have to create an Upwork account, keeping the experience easy to use for them.

 Please note that all transactions are in USD.